Skip to Main Content

 Professor Daubenspeck

 "When I began the course design for HUM 2283: Film Genre: Horror, I knew I wanted to incorporate an OER textbook to supplement the class.
-Moving Picture: An Introduction to Cinema by Russell Sharman provides a concise yet comprehensive overview of the fundamentals of cinema.
+Moving Pictures: An Introduction to Cinema by Russell Sharman provides a concise yet comprehensive overview of the fundamentals of cinema.
 In addition to the text and full-color images, each chapter includes embedded videos to illustrate the cinematic techniques discussed.
 The primary focus of the course is film analysis and the genre of horror, so this basic OER is an excellent supplement to the more detailed class lectures and discussions.
 The students love the OER resources included in the course."

 Professor Nelson